aminrj/aminrj.github.io/_posts/2026-03-04-openclaw-secure-deployment.md

 The OpenClaw project documents a clear threat model: **personal assistant security, one trusted operator boundary per gateway.** This is not a multi-tenant platform.
 If multiple people can message your bot, they all share the same delegated tool authority.

-The real-world threats break into three categories:
+The real-world threats fall into three categories:

-**1. Prompt Injection via Inbound Messages:** Anyone who can message your bot can attempt to manipulate it via prompt injection.
+1. **Prompt injection via inbound messages:** Anyone who can message your bot can attempt to manipulate it.
 If your agent has tool access, a successful injection can chain into file reads, command execution, or data exfiltration.
-This risk is amplified by OpenClaw's persistent memory.
-In other words, a single successful injection can plant instructions that persist across sessions.
+OpenClaw's persistent memory amplifies this — a single successful injection can plant instructions that persist across sessions.

-**2. Supply Chain Poisoning (ClawHub Skills):** The ClawHavoc campaign demonstrated this at scale.
-Attackers registered as ClawHub developers and uploaded over 1,184 malicious skills disguised as productivity tools.
-These skills contained everything from infostealers targeting API keys and SSH credentials to reverse shell backdoors granting full remote access.
+2. **Supply chain poisoning (ClawHub skills):** The ClawHavoc campaign demonstrated this at scale.
+Attackers registered as ClawHub developers and uploaded over 1,184 malicious skills disguised as productivity tools, including infostealers targeting API keys and SSH credentials, and reverse shell backdoors.
 The campaign specifically targeted macOS users running OpenClaw on always-on machines.

-**3. Infrastructure Exposure:** Shodan scans have found tens of thousands of OpenClaw instances exposed to the public internet.
-Over 93% of those had authentication bypasses.
-CVE-2026-25253 (CVSS 8.8) demonstrated that even localhost-bound deployments could be compromised through WebSocket origin validation failures — a malicious webpage could silently connect to the local gateway, steal the auth token, and execute arbitrary commands.
+3. **Infrastructure exposure:** Shodan scans found tens of thousands of OpenClaw instances exposed to the public internet.
+Over 93% had authentication bypasses.
+CVE-2026-25253 (CVSS 8.8) demonstrated that even localhost-bound deployments could be compromised through WebSocket origin validation failures.

 ---